CIARRES/ESPSGrid/README.md

 ## Using Your Own Model

-This framework supports co-simulations with other physical models.
+This framework supports simulation of other physical models.
 To use your own model, you will need to make adjustments across the various layers.
+Detailed documentation is available [here](https://github.com/CIARRES/ESPSGrid/tree/main/documentation).

 ### Physical model